Skip to main content

 METER encoder-decoder

-The authors compared two different model architectures: encoder-only and encoder-decoder, and explored their applications in Vision and Language Pretraining (VLP) models:
+The authors compared two different model architectures: encoder-only and encoder-decoder, analyzing their applications in VLP models:

-In this architecture, cross-modal representations (e.g., combined visual and text features) are directly input into the output layer to produce the final output.
-VisualBERT is an example of a VLP model adopting an encoder-only architecture.
+• Encoder-Only Architecture: In this architecture, cross-modal representations (e.g., combined visual and text features) are directly input to the output layer to generate the final output.
+VisualBERT is an example of a VLP model employing an encoder-only architecture.

 Pretraining Strategies

-The authors identified three main pretraining tasks for VLP models: Masked Language Modeling (MLM), Image-Text Matching (ITM), and Masked Image Modeling (MIM):
+The authors identified three primary pretraining tasks commonly used in VLP models: Masked Language Modeling (MLM), Image-Text Matching (ITM), and Masked Image Modeling (MIM):

 tip